samuelperezdi/samuelperezdi/README.md

-#### Hi! 👋🇨🇴
+### Hi! 👋🇨🇴

+Thanks for visiting my GitHub.
 I'm a PhD Student at NYU Courant Institute of Mathematical Sciences.

-Thanks for visiting my GitHub.
+I work in the intersection of machine learning, computer vision and astro/physics.
 More information [here](https://www.samuelperezdi.com).